o3de/o3de.org/content/blog/posts/remoteobjects.md

 full_img: ""
 ---

-In the 22.10.0 release of Open 3D Engine (O3DE), remote object support was extended to projects and templates

 ## Background

 In the [21.11.0 release](/blog/posts/o3de-22-10-release/) of O3DE, we added the ability to display Gems outside the official Gem catalog.
 Using Project Manager, you can register an external Gem source on a web server with O3DE metadata to display, pull, and register remote Gems.
 This new workflow makes sharing Gems the community creates easier by removing manual steps.